pwndside/pwndside.github.io/content/posts/sunday-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine which has a finger port which helps us to list users by bruteforcing.
+We privEsc to summy thanks to a password leak on a backup file.
+With a sudoers command we privEsc to root."
 description: "Linux machine which has a finger port which helps us to list users by bruteforcing.
 We privEsc to summy thanks to a password leak on a backup file.
 With a sudoers command we privEsc to root."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs